Charles Blacker Vignoles: 1820s

 In 1826, Marc Brunel offered him a post as resident engineer for the Thames Tunnel, but withdrew it in favour of his son Isambard Kingdom Brunel.
 Vignoles continued as engineer for two connecting railways: the Wigan Branch Railway (1832) and the St Helens and Runcorn Gap Railway (1833).
 The latter was one of the first instances where two conflicting lines used a bridge rather than a level crossing.

-Vignoles went to the Isle of Man on behalf for the government to survey property.
+Vignoles subsequently went to the Isle of Man on behalf for the government to survey property.
 He was next invited by Brunel to assist in straightening out the Oxford Canal.
 At this time all work had ceased on the Thames Tunnel due to repeated flooding and lack of finances.
-Vignoles' criticisms led to a falling out, and in 1830 his alternative suggestions were rejected.
+Vignoles's criticisms led to a falling out, and in 1830 his alternative suggestions were rejected.